GrantTalbert/My-Math-Stuff/README.md

-# stuff-i-did-while-bored
+# My Math Stuff
-this is just stuff i did while bored its not that deep
+Lots of stuff I did while bored and just random math things I've done (and a quantum computing thing but I didn't get far beyond the math there so I just shoved it in here)